The Best Kenai Fjords Wildlife Cruise in Seward Alaska

 ➜ Check Current Availability on Viator

-If you’re driving from Anchorage, stop at the Alaska Wildlife Conservation Center along the way — it’s a great warm-up for the animals you’ll see in the wild.
-You can also explore Exit Glacier after the cruise or extend your trip with a day of Halibut fishing in Seward
+• Combine it with other nearby stops.
+If you’re driving down from Anchorage, build in a stop at the Alaska Wildlife Conservation Center along the Seward Highway — it’s a great warm-up for the animals you’ll see in the wild.
+After the cruise, Exit Glacier is an easy add-on right outside town.
+And if you want to extend the adventure, a Halibut fishing out of Seward rounds out a near-perfect Alaska day.

-See my full breakdown of the best places to stay in Seward, Alaska — from harbor-view hotels to cozy cabins.
+• Looking for a place to stay?
+Check out my full breakdown of the best places to stay in Seward, Alaska — from harbor-view hotels to cozy cabins — so you’re set up for the whole trip.

 🧳Travel Essentials & Gear: